joshuaonuegbu/skyGUARD/README.md

-# Development of a 4D Radar Processing System for Small UAV Detection
+# 10GHz Beamforming Radar for Drone Detection and Classification

-# Enhanced 4D Radar System for Small UAV Detection
+# Enhanced 4D Radar System for UAV Detection

 ## Table of Contents